INTRODUCTION

 Pitching Screen

-2. Pitching screen’s need to be anchored sufficiently so that they can withstand a hit from a batted ball and not be blown over by the wind.
+2. Pitching screens must be anchored sufficiently so that they can withstand a hit from a batted ball and not be blown over by the wind.
 It is recommended to use small sand bags for this purpose so that the screen can be moved from side to side.

 Protective Gear